Skip to main content

 Protecting an organization from cyber threats is a challenge that continues to broaden in scope and complexity, as dependence on computing systems for business and other areas of life increases.
 Internet of Things, a larger and faster cellular network, and the growing need for mobile computing and constant connectivity, have all contributed to an increase in the average attack surface.

 The courses offered in the Cybersecurity Graduate Certificate at UHD target specific skillsets that are in high demand in the industry.
 These areas of study expose the students to both conceptual and operational realities through experiential learning and real-world considerations.
 Instructors use a risk-based approach and decision modelling techniques to reinforce both preemptive and reactive security event management principles.
-The graduate certificate in Cybersecurity can be taken as a separate program of study or as part of the cybersecurity concentration at UHD’s master’s degree in Security Management.
+The graduate certificate in Cybersecurity can be taken as a separate program of study or as part of the Master in Security Management at the Marilyn Davis College of Business.

-The Master of Security Management degree requires satisfactory completion of 36 credit hours offered by the Marilyn Davies College of Business.
-The required core courses for completion of the Master of Security Management are:
+The Master of Security Management degree with Cybersecurity Certificate requires satisfactory completion of 36 credit hours offered by the Marilyn Davies College of Business.
+This includes 18 credits above and 18 from Core Courses below:

 This course will assess the current and changing landscape of cybercrime and expose students to advanced concepts in computer forensic analysis, as part of a response to the investigation of an incident.
 The methods of collection, preservation, analysis and presentation of digital evidence will be presented to properly conduct a computer forensics investigation.